vrimsha/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 As a result, the p-value of all 3 lots is greater than 0.05.
-It means the null hypothesis can be accepted.
+Also, lot 1 with positive t=8.7161 and lot 2 with positive t=3.6739.

 # Deliverable 4: Design a Study Comparing the MechaCar to the Competition